 Reflux can be diagnosed by symptoms and the response to medication.

 In some cases of GERD, inflammation of the gullet may be seen on endoscopy (a procedure when a flexible tube is placed via the mouth into the gullet and stomach)

 Reflux can also be diagnosed with the help of 24-hour pH-monitoring – a tube is placed through the nose to the gullet and the acidity is measured.

 When combined with Impedance testing (where a tube with multiple electrodes is inserted into the gullet), one can differentiate the contents of the reflux fluid, guiding the doctor in treatment.

-Can lifestyle changes improve the symptoms?
+Can lifestyle changes improve the symptoms of GERD?

 Yes lifestyle changes can improve the symptoms, as described below: